HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 It is highly recommended that employees terminated shortly before or after a statutory holiday consult an employment lawyer to ensure they receive their full entitlements.
 Do not accept any severance offer without understanding the implications of statutory holidays.

-Key Takeaways for Statutory Holidays in BC
+Key Takeaways on Statutory Holidays in BC

-• There are 11 statutory holidays that BC employees are entitled to in 2025
+• There are 11 statutory holidays that BC employees are entitled to

 • Employees must meet minimum tenure and days worked eligibility criteria